“Be quiet, I’m reading.”

 Still, of all the times for him to want this conversation . . .

 “You want to talk about this right now?”

 Hopper shoved his hands into his pockets.
 “Considering you got the shit kicked out of you and I’m the only one that seems to care, yeah, I’d like to know why.”

 “Frost doesn’t care.
 I don’t see you asking about him.”

-“The fey don’t care about anyone but themselves.”
+He smirked.
+“My people don’t care about anyone but themselves.”

+“I used to play pranks on everyone when we were kids, kind of how I do now, and that one ended bad.”
+Peter fingered the dried blood on his vest.
 “The Giants had another brother, Nathan.
-I used to play pranks on everyone when we were kids, kind of how I do now, except that this one ended bad.
-I cried wolf, and no one believed me because…I’m, well, me.
+I cried wolf, and no one believed me because . . .
+I’m, well, me.
 There was a real wolf.
 Nate and I ran.
 I made it; he didn’t.”

-Death was common in New Gotham, but this was somehow different.
+Death was common in New Gotham.
+Nathan’s death was somehow different.
 Somehow worse.
-And most everyone who heard the story agreed Peter had earned any bad thing that happened to him from that moment forward.
-They seemed to understand why his mother would abandon him at an orphanage.
+Everyone who heard the story agreed Peter earned any bad thing that happened to him from that moment forward.
+Peter was a menace.
+Of course, his mother abandoned him at an orphanage.
 Of course, he should be outcast.